Questions about what we’re looking for

 - Directly incurred – salary/day rate: show breakdown of costs for each individual who is being charged in this category – what % of time + grade & salary for what duration.
 Include costs of all staff, full or part-time, on the payroll who work on the project, and whose time can be supported by a full audit trail (timesheet/other project record of work on the project to be kept).

 - Directly incurred – other costs: breakdown costs under broad headings given by EPSRC:https://epsrc.ukri.org/funding/applicationprocess/fundingguide/resources/directlyincurredcosts/For equipment, break this down into major categories and show what % of actual cost you are requesting (EPSRC rules cascade down to our grants.
 EPSRC would normally expect to pay 50% https://epsrc.ukri.org/funding/applicationprocess/fundingguide/resources/directlyincurredcosts/).
 For consultant fees show day-rate & days/week + duration or total days for each individual.
-Any members of the project team who do not qualify as investigators (PI or CoI – definition here: https://epsrc.ukri.org/funding/applicationprocess/fundingguide/resources/directlyallocatedcosts/) and/or are not on the payroll of either the PI or CoI’s organisation should be costed as consultants.
+Any members of the project team who do not qualify as investigators (PI or CoI – definition here: https://epsrc.ukri.org/funding/applicationprocess/fundingguide/resources/directlyallocatedcosts/) and/or are not on the payroll of either the PI or CoI’s organisation should be costed in this section.
+For example, investigators from non-UK institutions or non-qualifying UK institutions should be costed in this section as 'visiting researchers'.

 - Directly incurred travel/subsistence – please break down into major components/categories e.g. travel/subsistence for GAMO symposium attendance; researcher travel for interviews; designer travel to co-creation sessions – whatever is relevant to your project